Effective Date: March 08, 2019

 - Data controller: Canadian Consortium for the Investigation of Cannabinoids.

-- How we collect or obtain information about you: when you provide it to us (e.g. by contacting us, by becoming a member, by joining or participating in our forums, by subscribing to our e-newsletter) and from your use of our website, using cookies and similar technologies.
+- How we collect or obtain information about you: when you provide it to us (e.g. by contacting us, by becoming a member, by joining or participating in our forums, by subscribing to our e-newsletter, registering for CCIC membership, online learning programs or conferences) and from your use of our website, using cookies and similar technologies.

-- Information we collect: name, contact details, job title and qualifications, professional affiliations, your interest in cannabinoid research and education, IP address, information from cookies, information about your computer or device (e.g. device and browser type), information about how you use our website (e.g. which pages you have viewed, the time when you view them and what you clicked on), the geographical location from which you accessed our website (based on your IP address) and company name or business name (if applicable).
+- Information we collect: name, contact details, job title and qualifications, professional affiliations, your interest in cannabinoid research and education, credit card and billing information (when making purchases), IP address, information from cookies, information about your computer or device (e.g. device and browser type), information about how you use our website (e.g. which pages you have viewed, the time when you view them and what you clicked on), the geographical location from which you accessed our website (based on your IP address) and company name or business name (if applicable).

-- How we use your information: for administrative and business purposes (particularly to contact you), to process your membership application, to fulfill your subscription to our e-newsletter, to provide you with networking opportunities and allow you to participate in our forums, to invite you to events or to provide other information about us that might interest you, to improve our activities and website, and to analyse your use of our website.
+- How we use your information: for administrative and business purposes (particularly to contact you), to process your membership application, to fulfill your subscription to our e-newsletter, to provide you with networking opportunities and allow you to participate in our forums, to invite you to events or to provide other information about us that might interest you, to process payment for membership fees through a third party payment processing platform (“Stripe”), to improve our activities and website, and to analyse your use of our website.

 - Sale of your information to third parties: We do not sell your information to third parties.